 Many graduate students come to UBC with families.
 Our University Children’s Learning Centre gives priority to faculty, staff, and students, with UBCO students given discounted rates.

-UBC Okanagan is committed to meeting the challenge issued to Canadians by the Truth and Reconciliation Commission of Canada to engage in an ongoing process of reconciliation.
 To reduce barriers and support the recruitment of Indigenous graduate students, effective April 1, 2022, the College of Graduate Studies introduced application fee waivers for Indigenous applicants.

 Please note: In the event of a false self-declaration, we may cancel the application and/or withdraw any offer of admission, whether accepted or not.

 Prospective Indigenous applicants should email email@example.com prior to submitting their application.
 Applicants will be provided with a unique code to use when submitting their application.

 When emailing firstname.lastname@example.org to access a fee waiver, please include the following information: